venkatsai1718/venkatsai1718/README.md

 # Hi there 👋, I'm Venkat Sai

 💻 **AI/ML Developer | Data Scientist | Backend Developer**

-🔬 Passionate about building sites and building intelligent systems and solving real-world problems with data.
+🔬 Completed my graduation in 2025 from IIIT KOTTAYAM major in CSE.
+Cleared GATE 2025 in CS and DA papers.
+Passionate about building sites and building intelligent systems and solving real-world problems with data.

 ---